unspezifische/CyberSecTK/README.md

 malware()
 ```

-The module outputs a CSV file named `DynamicMalwareMatrix.csv`.
+This module outputs a NumPy array, which can be passed directly to a TensorFlow or PyTorch training script.

 Note: Before running the feature extraction, please ensure that you have created a directory named `log_files` in the same working directory.
 Inside the `log_files` directory, add the non-malicious system log files with names like `Good1.CSV`, `Good2.CSV`, and so on.
 For infected log files, please refer to the sample dataset provided for better understanding.